 4.31 For those seismic sources that have registered the occurrence of few earthquakes in the compiled geological and seismological databases, the determination of magnitude-frequency relationships (e.g. the Gutenberg-Richter relationship) may involve a different approach, which may include adopting a value that represents the regional tectonic setting of the seismic source; for example, a stable continental tectonic setting.
 This approach is viable because many studies have shown that the b value varies over a relatively narrow range within a given tectonic setting.
+For a values, an approach based on strain rates can be used if such data is reliably available from geophysical investigation.
+However, for many low seismicity areas, a values are derived from the regional historical earthquake catalogue (if enough data can be collected), since often this is the most reliable indicator of regional seismicity.
 Regardless of the approach used to determine the a and b values of the magnitude-frequency relationship, the uncertainty in those parameters and their correlations should be appropriately assessed and incorporated into the seismic hazard analysis.